CodingDawit/Thirdle/README.md

 # Thirdle

 📝 Thirdle is a simplified version of the popular word game, Wordle, built using HTML, CSS, and JavaScript.
-Check it out [here(https://codingdawit.github.io/Thirdle/)]
+Check out the live demo [here(https://codingdawit.github.io/Thirdle/)]

 🛠 There will be a 3x3 grid in which the user's guess will be displayed.